arexbold/TripleBondChallenge/README.md

 - Gym leaders, bosses, and Elite Four trainers have held items.

 ### Mid-game Rules
+- Ecruteak
+  - You cannot exit to the West until you beat the Burnt Tower.
 - Team Rocket HQ
   - After the first statue fights, disable the statues.
 It's the blue laptop next to the scientest.

+### Lake Rage Shiny
+- You may catch this to use if you like but you must give up one of your mons immediately after you catch it.
+If you don't like it too bad.

 ### QOL Updates and Features
 - Tracker changes so that you can cycle through your party of mons really easily with pressing Select.